-There are six submenus under the Security menu (shown in figure 5-18): Firewall, IP Address Filtering, Domain Filtering, MAC Filtering, Remote Management and Ping from WAN.
+There are six submenus under the Security menu (shown in figure 5-18): Firewall, IP Address Filtering, Domain Filtering, MAC Filtering, Remote Management and Advanced Security.
 Click any of them, and you will be able to configure the corresponding function.
 The detailed explanations for each submenu are provided below.